Best Climbing Chalks of 2024

 Climbing chalk is a drying agent that is intended to keep your hands primed and ready to grab the next hold at any given time.
 Like gymnasts and weightlifters, climbers use chalk to reduce moisture while boosting friction for an overall better performance.

 While the amount of chalk that is needed varies between climbers, most people find that chalk makes it easier to grab onto small holds and maintain grip.
-As a result, nearly every climber brings a chalk bag and chalk with them before attempting the next route.
+As a result, nearly every climber brings a chalk bag and chalk with them before attempting a route.

 Gorilla climbing chalk